TristanSalles/EarthSurface/docs/glacial.rst

 Glaciers can only form at latitudes or elevations above the **snowline**, which is the elevation above which snow can form and remain present year round.
 The snowline, at present, lies at sea level in polar latitudes and rises up to 6000 m in tropical areas.

 Glaciers form in these areas if the snow becomes compacted, forcing out the air between the snowflakes.
 As compaction occurs, the weight of the overlying snow causes the snow to recrystallise and increase its grain-size, until it increases its density and becomes a solid block of ice.
+The density of the ice increases from 50-100 kg/m3 for fresh snow up to 900 kg/m3 for fully compacted glacial ice.
 In some cases, small air pockets remain trapped in the ice and form a record of the past atmosphere

 .. image:: images/glacier.gif